alfonsof/azure-python-examples/azurefunctioneventgridevent/README.md

     * `__init__.py` - Code of the function.
     * `function.json` - Configuration of the function.

-* Create the Function App
+* Create the Function App.

   1. You must create a Storage Account for the Function App, using the Azure console.